jerome-trc/biomorph/ATTRIB.md

 - PNVG A and B
 - STYX A through D

+[This spritesheet](https://forum.zdoom.org/viewtopic.php?t=37753) by Sgt.
+Shivers provided the basis used to create muzzle flashes for:
+- The Pump Shotgun (sprite set 870F)

 ## Fonts

 The "Jenocide" family of fonts is the work of James "Jimmy" Paddock and is derived from "Archery Black" by ShyFonts.